bboettcher3/StandardInput/README.md

 # StandardInput

- A toolkit for expressive music creation using generic input devices
+A toolkit for creating expressive MIDI and OSC using generic input devices